+Field Description

-Field Description 7 Internal Voltage Reference enable VREFEN This bit is used to enable the bandgap reference within the Voltage Reference module.
+7 Internal Voltage Reference enable

+VREFEN This bit is used to enable the bandgap reference within the Voltage Reference module.

 NOTE: After the VREF is enabled, turning off the clock to the VREF module via the corresponding clock gate register will not disable the VREF.
 VREF must be disabled via this VREFEN bit.

-0 The module is disabled.1 The module is enabled.
-6 Regulator enable REGEN This bit is used to enable the internal 1.75 V regulator to produce a constant internal voltage supply in order to reduce the sensitivity to external supply noise and variation.
-If it is desired to keep the regulator enabled in very low power modes, refer to the Chip Configuration details for a description on how this car be achieved.
+0 The module is disabled.

+1 The module is enabled.

+6 REGEN Regulator enable

+REGEN This bit is used to enable the internal 1.75 V regulator to produce a constant internal voltage supply in order to reduce the sensitivity to external supply noise and variation.
+If it is desired to keep the regulator enabled in very low power modes, refer to the Chip Configuration details for a description on how this can be achieved.

 This bit should be written to 1 to achieve the performance stated in the data sheet.

+NOTE: See section "Internal voltage regulator" for details on the required sequence to enable the internal regulator.

-Internal 1.75 V regulator is disabled.
-Internal 1.75 V regulator is enabled.
-5 Second order curvature compensation enable ICOMPEN This bit should be written to 1 to achieve the performance stated in the data sheet.
-0 Disabled 1 Enabled 4 Reserved This field is reserved.
+0 Internal 1.75 V regulator is disabled.

+1 Internal 1.75 V regulator is enabled.

+5 ICOMPEN Second order curvature compensation enable

+ICOMPEN This bit should be written to 1 to achieve the performance stated in the data sheet.

+0 Disabled

+1 Enabled

+4 Reserved This field is reserved.
 This read-only field is reserved and always has the value 0.

 3 Reserved This field is reserved.
 This read-only field is reserved and always has the value 0.

-2 Internal Voltage Reference stable VREFST This bit indicates that the bandgap reference within the Voltage Reference module has completed its startup and stabilization.
-NOTE: This bit is valid only when the chop oscillator is not being used.
+2 VREFST Internal Voltage Reference stable